zdravkov/kendo-docs/api/dataviz/chart.md

 ### categoryAxis.notes.data.label `Object`

-The label of the notes.
+The label of the note.

 ### categoryAxis.notes.data.label.background `String`

-The background color of the labels.
+The background color of the label.
 Accepts a valid CSS color string, including hex and rgb.

-#### Example - set the chart series label background
+#### Example - set the category axis note label background

     <div id="chart"></div>
     <script>